Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Old Dominion Stats and Trends

-- The Monarchs have been underdogs by 4 points or more eight times this year and are 4-4 ATS in those matchups.
+- The Monarchs have an ATS record of 4-4 in their eight games when underdogs by 4 points or more this year.

-- Old Dominion's games this season have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Old Dominion's games this season have hit the over on four of 10 set point totals (40%).

-- Old Dominion is 4-0 against the spread and 3-1 overall in games when it puts up more than 26.9 points.
+- When Old Dominion records more than 26.9 points, it is 4-0 against the spread and 3-1 overall.

 - The Monarchs collect 384.3 yards per game, just 18.8 more than the 365.5 the Blue Raiders give up.

-- When Old Dominion picks up over 365.5 yards, the team is 4-1 against the spread and 3-2 overall.
+- Old Dominion is 4-1 against the spread and 3-2 overall when the team piles up over 365.5 yards.

-- The Monarchs have 19 giveaways this season, while the Blue Raiders have 29 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.